DYSLEVIUM/Typeracer-Clone/README.md

 # Typeracer - Clone

+This is the original repository which was used to deploy the application to a virtual machine using azure.

 ##  Preface

 This repository contains both the server and the client side files for the application.
 This application has also been split into its server-side repository and the client side repository, so as to promote separation of concerns.